Writing an Original TV Drama Serial

-Teaching from Colin Teevan on how to develop your central characters – plus a workshop focusing on extracts from three students’ pilot scripts.
+Teaching from Colin Teevan on what is a pitch and how to develop your core idea, and discussing some Aristotelian principles – plus a workshop focusing on extracts from three students’ pilot scripts.

 Monday 23 March

-Teaching from Colin Teevan on how to construct a character’s story arc – plus a workshop focusing on extracts from three students’ pilot scripts.
+Teaching from Colin Teevan on how to develop your central character and how this translates into story and story arc – plus a workshop focusing on extracts from three students’ pilot scripts.